-Following Forman et al. (2012) and Uriz-Uharte (2019), we believe the estimate magnitude is larger than in the baseline regressions due to the existence of heterogeneous returns to technology adoption.
-If bank branches with customer establishments with higher potential returns of technology adoption made more promotional effort, then we are likely to observe a jump in their estimate of returns from adoption when applying our instrumental variable strategy.
-In other words, the local average treatment effect may be larger than the average treatment effect.
-This implies that although the instrument affects revenue only through its impact on technology adoption, the returns to technology adoption are larger for those establishments whose adoption decisions are most strongly affected by our instrument.
+Following Forman et al. (2012), we believe the estimate magnitude is larger than in the baseline regressions due to the existence of heterogeneous returns to technology adoption.
+If bank branches that have customer establishments with higher potential returns of technology adoption made more promotional effort, then we are likely to observe a jump in their estimate of returns from adoption when applying our IV strategy.
+In the same manner, if bank branches